deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    docker run -ti --pull=always -v $(pwd)/d8-images:/tmp/d8-images registry.deckhouse.io/deckhouse/ee/install:v1.54.0 bash
    ```

-   Note that a directory is mounted in the installer container.
-This directory will contain the downloaded Deckhouse tarball.
+   Note that the directory on the host will be mounted in the installer container.
+This directory will contain the pulled Deckhouse tarball.

 1. Pull Deckhouse images using the `dhctl mirror` command.

-   `dhctl mirror` downloads only the latest available patch versions of the minor Deckhouse releases.
-For example, for Deckhouse 1.52, only one version `1.52.10` will be downloaded, as this is enough to update Deckhouse from version 1.51.
+   `dhctl mirror` pulls only the latest available patch versions of a minor Deckhouse release.
+For example, for Deckhouse 1.52, only one version, `1.52.10`, will be pulled, as it is sufficient to update Deckhouse from version 1.51.

-   The following command will download Deckhouse tarball of those versions that are on the release channels (you can get the current status of release channels at [flow.deckhouse.io](https://flow.deckhouse.io)):
+   The command below will pull Deckhouse tarballs for versions that are on the release channels (check [flow.deckhouse.io](https://flow.deckhouse.io) for the current status of the release channels):

    ```shell
    dhctl mirror --license="<DECKHOUSE_LICENSE_KEY>" --images-bundle-path /tmp/d8-images/d8.tar
    ```

-   To download all Deckhouse versions starting from a specific version, specify it in the `--min-version` parameter in the `X.Y` format.
+   To pull all Deckhouse images starting from a particular version, specify it in the `--min-version` parameter in the `X.Y` format.

-   Example of downloading all Deckhouse versions starting from version 1.45:
+   For example, here is how you can pull all Deckhouse version images starting from version 1.45:

    ```shell
    dhctl mirror --license="<DECKHOUSE_LICENSE_KEY>" --images-bundle-path /tmp/d8-images/d8.tar --min-version=1.45